nahidcse05/newegg-review-crawler/readme.md

   - tv

 # Instruction for Running
- - Make sure you have a list of items in a .csv file under each category in folder Amazonfile
+ - Make sure you have a list of items in a .csv file under each category in folder Amazon
  - Make sure .csv file in UTF-8 format
  - For converting to UTF-8 format open the .csv file using notepad++(for windows)or notepadqq(for ubuntu), then from encoding tab select convert to UTF-8 then save the file in .csv format.
  - Run first amazon-searcher-camera.rb then amazon-getreviews-camera.rb